382 Cheetham Hill Road,

-I believe the building next door which has the facade flanked by a tower on each side (also operated by Manchester Super Store), although looking like a cinema building, was possibly a purpose built snooker club.
+The building next door which has the facade flanked by a tower on each side (also operated by Manchester Super Store) was never a cinema.
+It was a Temperance Billiard Hall designed by architect Norman Evans around 1906.

 Just login to your account and subscribe to this theater